-- Cream the butter and sugar for 3 minutes on medium speed.
+- Add the butter and sugar into a bowl of a stand mixer and beat for 3 minutes on medium speed.

-- Add dry mixture to butter mixture and mix until just incorporated.
+- Add the dry mixture to the butter mixture and mix until just incorporated.
 Mix in the almonds.

 - Transfer dough onto a baking sheet lined with parchment.
-Have the dough and form 2 logs about 12 inches long and 3 inches wide.
+Halve the dough and form 2 logs about 12 inches long and about 3 inches wide.
 Moisten your hands lightly with water to make the dough manageable.
 It makes it easier to form the dough.